Skip to main content

 Private Water Supplies

 Approximately 40% of Vermonters get their drinking water from a private residential well or spring.
-If you do not receive a water bill, you are likely on a private well or spring.
+If you do not receive a water bill or pay for water another way, you are likely on a private well or spring.

 In Vermont, there is no requirement to test for PFAS in a private well or spring.
 The best way to know if you are being exposed to PFAS in your drinking water is to test.
 Residential well or spring users can obtain water sample bottles by contacting an accredited laboratory on this list.